true-async/php-true-async-rfc/basic.md

 spawn in $this->scope $this->method();
 spawn in $this->getScope() $this->method();
 ```
-> **Warning:** The `spawn` function does not allow passing reference data as parameters.
-> This limitation can be overcome using the `spawn` keyword.

 ### Suspension

-A coroutine can suspend itself at any time using the `suspend` keyword.:
+A coroutine can suspend itself at any time using the `suspend` keyword:

 ```php
 function example(string $name): void {